 Horizon Nurse Residency Program

-In 2010, Nicklaus Children’s Hospital created the Horizon Nurse Residency Program, an evidence-based nurse residency program for new graduate nurses.
-It has been recognized as a best practice program for nursing education by the Nursing Executive Center of the Advisory Board Company.
-In 2014, the Horizon Nurse Residency Program was reformatted to include an extensive orientation which allows the nurses to effectively transition into their new role as a registered nurse in an acute pediatric setting.
-Training consists of didactic classes, skill training, simulation labs, unit specific training with a preceptor, performance demonstration, and self-learning computer modules.
-The Horizon Nurse Residency Program is the only entry point into the organization for new graduate nurses.
-Orientation varies from 4 months- 9 months depending on the unit of hire.
-The Horizon program hires three cohorts annually in March, July and November.
-The amount of candidates selected vary on unit and hospital needs, however, the amount hired has ranged from 25-50 graduate nurses per cohort.
+In 2010, Nicklaus Children’s Hospital created the Horizon Nurse Residency Program, an ANCC accredited evidence-based nurse residency program for new graduate nurses.
+In 2014, the Horizon Nurse Residency Program was reformatted to include an extensive orientation which allows the nurses to effectively transition into their new role as a registered nurse in an acute care pediatric setting.
+Training consists of didactic classes, skill training, simulation labs, unit specific training with a preceptor, and self-directed computer modules.
+The program offers training within hospital units including the ICU setting, hematology-oncology, Emergency Department, and the ICU Float Pool, with the duration varying by unit of hire.
 The Horizon Nurse Residency Program prepares graduate nurses in every way possible in order to create a competent and happy workforce.

 Transitional Nursing Program

-In the Spring of 2016, Susan Fornaris MHSA, BSN, RN, SCRN, CMSRN, Administrative Director for Nursing Operations and Medical-Surgical Nursing, identified a gap in the onboarding process of experienced nurses.
-In July 2016, the Transitional Nursing Program was created.
-The transitional nursing program was developed the program in alignment with key attributes from the Horizon Nurse Residency Program which has improved outcomes such as increased retention and engagement.
-The Transitional Nursing Program training utilizes various educational modalities such as didactic classes, skill training, simulation labs, unit specific training with a preceptor, competency aligned performance, and self-learning online modules.
+In the 2016, the Transitional Nursing Program was developed to successfully onboard experienced nurses without acute care pediatric nursing experience.
+The program was created in alignment with key attributes from the Horizon Nurse Residency Program, which has improved outcomes such as increased retention and engagement.
+The Transitional Nursing Program training utilizes various educational modalities such as didactic classes, skill training, simulation labs, unit specific training with a preceptor, competency aligned performance, and self-directed online modules.
 Due to the transition nurses’ previous knowledge and experience, these nurses have a shorter clinical orientation time.
-Fornaris identified the qualifications for the Transitional Nursing Program as experienced nurses without pediatric acute care experience.
-The Transitional Nursing Program hires three cohorts annually in March, July and November.
-The amount of candidates selected vary on specific unit needs.
-To date each cohort has hired between 5-10 transition nurses.
+The Transitional Nursing Program qualifications include all licensed practical nurses, any registered nurse with less than 1 year of RN experience, and any RN without pediatric acute care experience.
 The Transitional Nursing Program prepares experienced nurses in every way possible in order to create a competent and happy workforce.